tardate/LittleArduinoProjects/playground/ATtiny/SoftwarePWM/README.md

 In most cases, direct hardware support is by far the preferred way of generating PWM signals with an ATtiny, but there are limitations:

-* they are limited to a range of prescaled frequencies
+* there is a restricted set of prescaled frequencies
-* duty cycle granulatity fixed at 1:256
+* duty cycle granulatity is fixed at 1:256

 NB: or you can generate a wider range of frequencies in counter mode, but duty cycle is fixed at 50%.